dyne/cjit/README.md

 [![CJIT logo](docs/cjit-logo.png)](https://dyne.org/cjit)

-# CJIT executes C code just in time
+# Use C as a scripting language

-This is a C interpreter (and compiler) based on tinycc and capable of executing C code with no need to compile it.
+This is a portable C interpreter (and compiler) based on tinycc and capable of executing C code as-is at runtime, without a build step.
 It also supports a curated selection of functions from included libraries.

 When using CJIT there is no need for any toolchain, library, headers